Meet The Client#

 GET https://oauth.reddit.com/hot?limit=20&count=200&after=t3_ze675a&raw_json=1&api_type=json

 The last 16 exchanges get recorded.
-The most recent is the last element.
+The last element is most recent.

 The HTTP client#